-3. We have heard both the parties in details and perused the pleadings filed by them.

-4. This Forum can review the orders under Regulation 19 of the Delhi Electricity Regulatory Commission (Forum for Redressal of Grievances of the Consumers and Ombudsman) Regulations, 2018 which stipulates
+3. We have heard OP in detail and perused the pleadings filed by them.
+4. This Forum can review the orders under Regulation 19 of the Delhi Electricity Regulatory Commission (Forum for Redressal of Grievances of the Consumers and Ombudsman) Regulations, 2018 which stipulates as follows:-